 - Your dog’s tongue and gums look blue, purple or white (lack of oxygen)

 You need to be careful of excessive panting in older dogs.
-It may be a normal behaviour but you need to know when it is not.
+Even though it can be normal behaviour, be aware that in some circumstances it is not, and may require veterinary attention.